The general rule of thumb is, lighter is better. And if you can’t follow that rule, at least follow this guide.

 Is it possible to smash a pair of heels and a hairdryer along with enough winter clothes for three weeks in Europe into one relatively small carry on like this one?
 Yup, if you cram it in right.

-Luckily, we’ve traveled our faces off and we’ve figured out what works best – we’ve nearly got it down to an art at this point.
+Luckily, we’ve traveled our faces off and we’ve figured out what works best.
+It’s practically down to an art at this point.
 So if you’re figuring out what to pack and how to pack for your next trip, read on.

 Honestly, if you’re bringing more than one carry on for any length of time, you’re bringing too much.
-(Even without the airlines making you pay for it.)
 Learn to cut the filler.
-Exceptions apply if you are bringing equipment for a work project or something like that, but seriously, your dryer, curling iron and hair straightener do not need to make the trip to the Amazon with you.
+Exceptions apply if you are bringing equipment for a work project or something like tha, but seriously, your dryer, curling iron and hair straightener do not need to make the trip to the Amazon with you.

 Hi.
 You know those travel-sized toiletries you see in your local drugstore?
 Those ones designed to fit perfectly into your carry on?
 Yeah, go ahead and pick a few up.
 Staying at a hotel?
 Don’t forget to bring that tiny bottle of conditioner home.
 And if you don’t want to listen to me, at least go buy some empty travel-friendly bottles that you can fill up with your favorite shampoo at the dollar store.